http4k/www/src/website/content/ecosystem/http4k/reference/mcp/index.md

     { { < http4k_bom > } }
     // If you are developing an MCP enabled service (StdIO or SSE) implementation("org.http4k.pro:http4k-mcp-sdk")

-    // If you want to build the MCP desktop client from source implementation("org.http4k.pro:http4k-mcp-desktop") }
+}
 ```